mdreves/projux/README.md

       not on/off.
 Level 0 effectively means off which is different than most flags in bash where 0 is success).
 Many commands do not support verbose output yet, so don't expect much.
 Default is true.

+    HEADING
+      Whether to print a heading when VERBOSE is used.
+This is a true/false settings (e.g. DRY_RUN=true).

     DRY_RUN
       The dry run flag will print the command that will execute, but not